Go phish? This is something that you don’t want your employees to play when they are on the job at your insurance agency.

 According to Imperva, a phishing scam occurs when “an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message.”
 Phishing scams might be a scam email telling you that your account has been compromised, for instance.
 When you click on the link or download the attachment, this could install malware on your computer.
 You or your employees could also end up sending someone sensitive information about accounts and giving scammers access to computer files or bank accounts.

 Phishing scams don’t always work, but they operate under the assumption that if they send out enough emails to enough people, they will eventually find someone who will be duped by the scam.

 There are also different and more targeted phishing attacks such as:

-- Spear phishing: this phishing is specifically targeted towards a certain individual.
+- Spear phishing: this phishing is specifically targeted toward a certain individual.
 Scammers may go to the extent of looking up the individual online or gathering information on social media.
-This makes the concerns posed in the phishing email all the more realistic, since they are informed by information that the person has shared online.
+This makes the concerns posed in the phishing email all the more realistic since they are informed by information that the person has shared online.